e-n-f/gpx-layer/README.md

 ---------------------------

-The layer you turn on last draws on top of the other layers, so one nice thing this enables is looking for missing streets.
+The layer you turn on last draws on top of the other layers, so one nice thing this enables is looking for streets that are missing from the map but are in the GPS logs.

 Turn the Locator Overlay off and back on again, and then it looks like this: